-Talk to a cryptocurrency enthusiast and there’s a good chance you’ll hear some version of this: It feels a lot like 1999.
+Talk to a cryptocurrency enthusiast and there’s a good chance you’ll hear some version of this: It feels a lot like 1999, I’ts better to go ahead on look for upcoming ICO information.

 That’s not to suggest that bitcoin and its ilk are the next Webvan or Pets.com, but looking more broadly at the current trend, the analogy makes sense.